BBC India offices searched by income tax officials

 Last month, police in Delhi detained students as they gathered to watch the film.

-The president of the opposition Congress party, KC Venugopal, said Tuesday's search "reeks of desperation and shows that the Modi government is scared of criticism".
+The general secretary of the opposition Congress party, KC Venugopal, said Tuesday's search "reeks of desperation and shows that the Modi government is scared of criticism".

 "We condemn these intimidation tactics in the harshest terms.
 This undemocratic and dictatorial attitude cannot go on any longer," he tweeted.